 - 11.1.
-The current rate of interest receivable remains relatively low but has increased over recent months.
 Any deposit interest received offsets Loan Charges made to the Council's Revenue budget. - 11.2.
 The costs of borrowing for capital expenditure have been built into the long-term Revenue Budget Strategy.

 12. Climate Change, Sustainability and Environmental Implications